Arrow ImageAcute, PICU and Rapid Response

 all of which affect how people with HD behave and determine their needs.

-To help you to recognise and respond to these needs we have, in association with the Huntington's Disease Association, created a mini guide which you can download here.
+To help you to recognise and respond to these needs we have, in association with the Huntington's Disease Association, created a mini guide which you can download here or a booklet which you can download here.

 Our HD wards